 3. I have yet to talk with other people consistently about coding, need to work on that more + engage with the various online communities(and they are many, which is one of the great things about coding.
 You can always find people who can help you out if you’re stuck.)

 Learning to use keyboard shortcuts

 Whenever I try to click or use the trackpad I force myself to think if there is a keyboard shortcut for the action I want to take.
-This is to build a habit of almost always only using the keyboard, which in the long-run makes me faster at typing code.
-I especially love the command-down shortcut to go straight to the next empty line of code(real time-saver).
+This is to build a habit of almost always only using the keyboard, which in the long run makes me faster at typing code.
+I especially love the command-down shortcut to go straight to the next empty line of code(a real time-saver).